 While employment law is reserved, we have examined how payment, by contractors, of the real Living Wage can be taken into account as part of a public procurement process.

-The European Commission has confirmed that public bodies cannot mandate the payment of the real Living Wage as part of a procurement process, for those working on the delivery of a contract.
+Public bodies cannot mandate the payment of the real Living Wage as part of a procurement process, for those working on the delivery of a contract.

 It is not possible to reserve any element of the overall tender score specifically to payment of the real Living Wage.
 However, it is possible to encourage contractors to pay the real Living Wage and public bodies are required to include a question on this in relevant regulated procurements.